SW-Latitude-Paint-Review

 Latitude makes single-person siding spraying easy!

 As professional painters, we understand that acrylic paint naturally applies thinner.
 So, a thinner viscosity is no real alarm.
+Regarding usability and sheen, Lattitude has a few characteristics that applicators should understand.

 Of many additional mentions, the final noteworthy mention is although Latitude sprays thinner, it doesn’t produce excessive overspray.
 Two coats of Lattitude on siding walls should provide a lasting and durable finish.

-How Latitude Brushes
+How Sherwin-Williams Latitude Brushes

 On the other hand, the advancements in how flat it lays are noticeable.
 Lattitude offers improved sheen uniformity and fewer brush strokes for trim, doors, shutters, and dark exterior colors.
+An experienced painter could make a quick brush to dark-colored shutters look outstanding using Latitude.

 Dirt Collection

-While the acrylic formula suffers from a lack of elasticity, it resists the collection of dirt, which is an essential and much-needed improvement.
+Finally, Sherwin-Williams listens to its customer base and mitigates dirt collection issues.
+While the acrylic formula limits elasticity, it resists the collection of dirt, which is an essential and much-needed improvement.

 So, rain splashback onto painted brick houses, siding, or trim surfaces no longer appear like dirt magnets.
 Dirt now rolls off surfaces due to the paint film drying less sticky.
 Consequently, light-colored exterior surfaces appear cleaner for longer with Sherwin-Williams Latitude.

-Sherwin-Williams Latitude Trim Paint
+Using Latitude For Trim Paint

 We couldn’t mention trim paint without revealing another one of Latitude’s advancements.
 Years ago, the only resolve SW offered for sticky accent areas such as front doors were high-gloss enamel sheens.
 Now, with Latitude’s use of enhanced acrylic polymers, front doors are less sticky, and you are no longer forced to paint surfaces in gloss finishes to resolve dirt or weather stripping sticking to a painted door.